How a summer of protest pushed young Hong Kongers to the edge

 Protesters say they have become numb to the chaos.
 Many have become increasingly prone to violence.
 Those who spoke to CNN about their experiences did so on the condition of anonymity, fearing that they'd be targeted by police or pro-government mobs.

-Jim says for him, June 12 was the turning point.
+Jim said for him, June 12 was the turning point.

 He decided it wasn't enough just to volunteer first aid.
 It was time to get in on the action, even though he had never been involved in politics or been in a fight.
 He thought he needed to take a stand against what the police had done.